SenguptaArjun/HybridHadronization_Study/README.md

 jetscape_user_LiquefierOn.xml contains the v3.0 settings used in in-medium runs with the Causal Liquefier switched on.

-jetscape_user_vacuum.xml contains the v3.0 settings used in vacuum runs.
+jetscape_user_Vacuum.xml contains the v3.0 settings used in vacuum runs.

 jetscape_user_pp_v3.6.xml contains the v3.6 settings used in p+p runs.